kennethy/rust-lang/ch16.concurrency/README.md

 ### Channels

-A channel has two halves, a transmitter and a receiver. `mspc` stands for multiple producer, single consumer.
+A channel has two halves, a transmitter and a receiver. `mpsc` stands for multiple producer, single consumer.
+A channel can have multiple sending ends that produce values but only one receiving end that consumes those values.

 ```rust
 use std::sync::mpsc;